 I reluctantly entered the office hoping the noise outside would not be an issue.
 I noticed another person having a treatment and the young man working that day said the noise from outside might not be so noticeable if I chose a spot away from the windows so I settled myself into a seat near the audio speakers and hoped for the best.

-After the needles were in place and I was covered with the blanket, I started to focus on the soft rain sounds coming from the speakers when all of a suddenly came a thunder strike!
-This then merged with the energy and chanting coming from outside and instead of annoyance as I suspected I would feel, I felt a rush of excitement and gratitude for those young souls out there who were speaking out about something extremely important.
+After the needles were in place and I was covered with the blanket, I started to focus on the soft rain sounds coming from the speakers when all of a suddenly came a loud thunder strike which then merged with the energy and chanting coming from outside.
+Instead of annoyance as I suspected I would feel, I felt a rush of excitement and gratitude for those young souls out there speaking out so passionately about something extremely important.
 Sure, their voices were likely only echoing those of the progressive community around them and would not make an impact on the actual cause, but there they all were out there on a cold, damp winter day coming together and taking action.

 The feeling of excitement and gratitude soon turned to relief.
 Perhaps this was due to the needles releases my stuck energy or perhaps it was because it reminded me about what I already know – that our world is in the middle of a great transformational storm right now and we’re all going through it together.
 People are finally waking up to the injustices and imbalance that exist in our society and I believe the younger generation will help lead us out of this mess we’ve created.
 The burden is NOT all on my shoulders as I sometimes feel it to be.
 For a brief few minutes I felt cocooned and protected, realizing we are all in this together.